 4. Lack of engagement

-● Communicate learning outcomes upfront to increase behavioral engagement.
-More learners are likely to participate in learning activities if they understand the objective behind it.
+- Communicate learning outcomes upfront to increase behavioral engagement.
+More learners are likely to participate in learning activities if they understand the objective behind them.

 5. Training that isn’t relevant

 Many training programs are too generic, and not personalized enough for specific roles or skills.
 Unfortunately, generic training can strain learners’ time and patience by forcing them to engage with content that simply isn’t relevant to them.
 You can bet this leads to further training challenges.